-- Create a research and policy agenda to advance the goal of increasing connectedness between people, family members, and community. - Identify and promote opportunities to increase the use of peer-delivered services and supports.
+- Create a research and policy agenda to advance the goal of increasing connectedness between people, family members, and community. - Align efforts and investments to address multiple forms of violence that may share risk and protective factors with suicide, including strategies for reducing trauma in early childhood.

-- Increase services intended to build positive attachments between children, youth, and adults, their families, and social networks in their community to increase sense of belonging, strengthen sense of identity and personal worth, and provide access to larger sources of support.
+- Increase services focused on building positive attachments between children, youth, and adults, their families, and social networks in their community to increase sense of belonging, strengthen sense of identity and personal worth, and provide access to larger sources of support.
 Social networks can be found in schools, faith-based communities, cultural centers, and other community-based organizations. - Tailor strategies to be responsive to needs based on age and culture.
-For example, create peer support groups, led by veterans or active duty members of the military, which allow veterans to safely share their experiences; and disseminate talk-based warmline phone numbers targeting older adults to reduce feelings of isolation and loneliness, and use communication methods relevant to an older population, such as advertising in health care settings or through traditional media.

-- Promote a culture free of stigma and discrimination by allowing for an open dialogue about mental health and mental health resources, and by delivering supportive messages of hope and recovery for people with behavioral health needs.
+For example, create peer support groups, led by veterans or active duty members of the military, which allow veterans to safely share their experiences; and disseminate talk-based warmline phone numbers targeting older adults to reduce feelings of isolation and loneliness, and use communication methods relevant to an older population, such as advertising in health care settings or through traditional media. - Promote a culture free of stigma and discrimination by allowing for an open dialogue about mental health and mental health resources, and by delivering supportive messages of hope and recovery for people with behavioral health needs.
 Establish policies and methods for enforcement to create cultures that support healthy lifestyles and environments that are affirmative and that prevent violence, including bullying and discrimination. - Identify opportunities to integrate suicide prevention strategies into services intended to reduce other forms of violence, such as child and elder maltreatment.
 These forms of violence may share risk and protective factors with suicidal behavior.
-For example, reducing interpersonal stress and teaching conflict resolution skills among at-risk families has the potential to increase a sense of connectedness and protects against suicide. - Partner with community-based organizations to build and promote opportunities for volunteerism to increase connectedness and a sense of purpose.
+For example, reducing interpersonal stress and teaching conflict resolutions skills among at-risk families has the potential to increase a sense of connectedness and protects against suicide. - Partner with community-based organizations to build and promote opportunities for volunteerism to increase connectedness and a sense of purpose.